helenclx/leilukin-site/src/pages/about.md

 `leilukin.com` is hosted on Netlify.

 Originally, {{ sitemeta.siteName }} was hosted on Neocities exclusively.
-WhileI am still deploying this site to Neocities, visiting `leilukin.neocities.org` will redirect you to `leilukin.com`.
+While I am still deploying this site to Neocities, visiting `leilukin.neocities.org` will redirect you to `leilukin.com`.
 That said, if you also have a Neocities account, you can still follow me through [my Neocities profile](https://neocities.org/site/leilukin).

 ### Link to This Site